The Big Five

 Together with Myrmecodia tuberosa in its broadest traditional sense, the most widely-distributed hydnophytines.
 Occurring from Peninsular Myanmar and Malaysia, the Philippines and Sulawesi through Borneo and Sumatra, Java and Bali eastwards to the island of New Guinea.
 Based on photos taken of wild plants and cultivated material in hand, southeastern Thai, Cambodian and Vietnamese plants appear to correspond to H. sp.
 “Horne”.
 This is a very large-caudexed species from seasonally dry forests of SE Asia that is morphologically distinct overall and also produces much larger, elongated fruits than true H. formicarum.
 This taxon will be discussed in a later post.

 Hydnophytum formicarum is one of the most common hydnophytines in cultivation, largely due to its ease of cultivation, popularity among collectors and prolific seed production from an early age onward.
 It is commonplace to find very young plants fruiting and producing viable seed in community pots.
 Despite its ubiquity, it is a very rewarding plant to grow.
 There are plants available from several origins in the EU and the US, the most common of which originated in the Philippines and Singapore (where they are locally endangered as wild plants).
+Recently, plants from other interesting localities such as the Harau Canyon in West Sumatra have come onto the market.
 There is definite variability among some of the different populations, particularly with regard to mature caudex size, stem lengths, leaves and caudex morphology.

 Most forms can be grown to mature size in 8”/20 cm pots or baskets.
 They require excellent light to maintain erect stems with small leaves; shaded conditions produce an unnatural, floppy growth habit that can be partially corrected by pruning.
 Many ecotypes appear to be cool tolerant, including several that I cultivate.
 They are also fairly drought tolerant, more so than most members of the family now in cultivation.